 The 1300 Contract includes a Dispute Review Board (DRB) as a resource for helping to achieve resolution of contract disputes.
 SFMTA and the contractor have been presenting unresolved issues to the DRB as a means to help achieve resolution.
-The DRB has begun to issue opinions regarding the merit and quantum of contractor requested changes that are under dispute and/or the subject of claims.

 Contractor Staff